francescovitale-dev/readnavigator/README.md

 ## Overview

 ReadNavigator is a web application that allows you to explore books based on genres using the Open Library API.
-It provides a user-friendly interface to search for books, view details, and navigate through paginated results.
+It provides a user-friendly interface to search for books and view details results.

 ![screenshot](src/assets/images/screenshot.png)